Guitar Secrets Lead Guitar Made Easy

 A Aeolian scale and lead guitar

-The chords and notes in the key of C major are shown below.
+The guitar chords and notes in the key of C major are shown below.
 Notice how each of those notes are in the scale or mode above.

 The notes of the C chord